 We are very much looking forward to working with you and your child this term and hope it will be an exciting and rewarding experience!
-This page outlines the Year 5 curriculum for the Spring Term 2019.
+This letter outlines the Year 5 curriculum for the Summer Term 2019.

 This term the focus will be on an exciting new book titled Goodnight Mr Tom.
 We will be looking at a range of different forms of writing, including poetry.
 The children will be deepening their knowledge of World War II and the evacuation process, which will enrich their learning of British history.
 Later on the term, we will be looking at our final book of the year called London Eye Mysteries.
 This will unravel the mysterious circumstances surrounding the disappearance of Salim.
 We will make predictions about what may have happened and there will be an opportunity to visit the London Eye.

 This term in Maths children will be exploring Calculating Space.
 This will involve converting between measures of length, mass and volume/capacity.
 Pupils will also convert between metric and imperial units when solving problems.
 Furthermore, we will calculate fractions, decimals and percentages.
 We will also look at approximating and estimating in a range of scenarios, as well as how to present data.
 Finally, we will explore mathematical movement and solve problems relating to this.

 In Science, children will be looking at properties and changes of different materials.
 Children will ask questions and find possible answers for these by carrying out scientific investigations.
 During the latter part of the summer term, we will learn about all living things.
 This will involve examining different living organisms such as plants and how they have evolved.
 We will follow the scientific approach to carry out a range of scientific enquiries, based on questions we have about living things.

 As part of our science themed term, children will also be studying Space in order to celebrate the 50th anniversary since the first moon landing.
 Children will look at the planets and stars, and how astronauts travel into space.
 There will be exciting enrichment opportunities, including a planetarium dome visit in school for the children to enjoy!